xhdix/openconnect-installer/README.md

 All you need: A CentOS 8 server with a domain.

+**Note 21/02/2021: If you want to use it in Iran, disable UDP and don't use the Anyconnect client!**

 ### Install, configure, run with one command:
 ```bash
 bash install.sh -f username-list-file -n host-name -e email-address